Porsche Spark Plug & Ignition Coil Replacement DIY

 Check Engine Light Still On

-If the check engine light is still on after you have replaced the spark plugs and ignition coil, you can use the YOUCANIC Full System Scanner to clear the stored codes.
+If the check engine light is still on after replacing the spark plugs and ignition coil, you can use the YOUCANIC Full System Scanner to clear the stored codes.
 This scanner supports every vehicle’s make and model.

 Notes

-- On rear engine applications such as 996,997 Carrera, you need to remove rear wheels, rear bumper, heat shield, and mufflers to access the right rear spark plug and coil.
+- On rear engine applications such as the 996 and 997 Carrera, you must remove the rear wheels, rear bumper, heat shield, and mufflers to access the right rear spark plug and coil.

 - For example, on a 997tt, it is easier and faster to drop the engine than remove various components.
 If you are a DIYer, you can change the spark plugs on this engine without dropping the engine.

-- If you choose not to drop the engine, you will need to remove the rear wheels, lights, bumper, intercoolers, exhaust, and shields to access all plugs.
+- If you choose not to drop the engine, remove the rear wheels, lights, bumper, intercoolers, exhaust, and shields to access all plugs.

-- Replacing spark plugs on a Porsche with the front engine setup is simple and straightforward and can be completed in about two hours.
+- Replacing spark plugs on a Porsche with the front engine setup is simple and can be completed in about two hours.

-- Replacing spark plugs on a Porsche with a rear engine setup is more involved and may require that you remove the rear bumper, rear wheels, and muffler.
+- Replacing spark plugs on a Porsche with a rear engine setup is more involved and may require removing the rear bumper, wheels, and muffler.
 This job is rated at four and a half hours for professional mechanics.
 A DIYer can complete it in about 4 to 6 hours.

 Frequently Asked Questions